 The main causes of splenic abscesses include:

-- infection: anaerobes are thought to be most common infective agents 8
+- infection: anaerobes are thought to be the most common infective agents 8

 - splenic infarction with superimposed infection

-Splenic abscesses are typically poorly demarcated with a variable appearance, ranging from predominantly hypoechoic with some internal echoes to hyperechoic.
-They may contain septae of varying thickness.
-The presence of gas bubbles may also be seen, although the majority of splenic abscesses do not contain gas.
+Splenic abscesses are typically poorly-demarcated with a variable appearance, ranging from predominantly hypoechoic with some internal echoes to hyperechoic 23.
+They may contain septa of varying thickness.
+The presence of gas bubbles may also be seen with reverberation artefact, although the majority of splenic abscesses do not contain gas.

 May show solitary, multiple, or multilocular intrasplenic lesions.
-MR imaging characteristics can vary dependant on the size and infectious agent.
+MR imaging characteristics can vary dependent on the size and infectious agent.

-- T1: low signal (T1 signal may increase if there are proteinaceous content)
+- T1: low signal (T1 signal may increase if there is proteinaceous content)